Altynadamn/advanced4Project/README.md

      - *"How does the Constitution define the responsibilities of the President?"*
    - The chatbot will reference the uploaded Constitution to provide specific and accurate answers based on the relevant sections or articles.

-   **Screenshot Suggestion**: Add a screenshot of the chat interface showing a user asking a question and the chatbot providing a detailed response.

 ---

 ### 3. **Retrieve Contextual Information**
    - The chatbot will highlight relevant sections or articles from the Constitution to support its answers.

-   **Screenshot Suggestion**: Add a screenshot showing the chatbot referencing a specific article or section of the Constitution in its response.

 ---

 ### 4. **View Chat History**
    - All chat interactions are stored in **MongoDB** and can be retrieved for future reference.

-   **Screenshot Suggestion**: Add a screenshot of the chat history interface showing past queries and responses.

 ---